SteinHQ/Docs/docs/introduction.md

 Stein generates separate API endpoints for each spreadsheet you decide to interact with.
 You can create APIs via the interface, as described in the [next section](create-api.md).

+## Using Client Libraries

-The rest of the suite intends to simplify access to the core API by providing helpers and API clients.
+The Stein suite intends to simplify access to the core API by providing helpers and API clients.
+Check out [this section](client-libraries.md) for more details.